DerNamenlose/advent-of-code/2024/day2/README.md

 Again reading a CSV, this time without a specified fixed amount of columns.
-The interesting bit is, that we're not so much working with the numbers, but rather their differences, so we're basically in for a instance of the [fencepost error](https://en.wikipedia.org/wiki/Off-by-one_error) if we get it wrong.
+The interesting bit is, that we're not so much working with the numbers, but rather their differences, so we're basically in for an instance of the [fencepost error](https://en.wikipedia.org/wiki/Off-by-one_error) if we get it wrong.
 Hooray, I guess...

 ## Task 1